Client Information for Post-mastectomy Tattoos

 Enter Allen20 as a “Discount Code” to save 20% at checkout.

 *This isn’t a necessity, but the healing is safer than the alternative (Aqua-Phor).

 For many, this is an entirely new experience!
 For some, this is an addition to other tattoos you’ve received.
 Whatever the case, this will be a beautiful and unique experience.
 I’ve tried to synthesize information and questions that come up about what to know for your tattoo appointment!

 Studio information, as well as Chicago details and traveling questions are all posted at the bottom of this page.
 Just follow the link to the Studio.

 Please be comfortable!
 You’ll be spending hours laying down on your back getting tattooed.
 Some people bring blankets, slippers, things to squeeze during pain, books, and extra clothing.

 What do I need for aftercare?

-I’ll give you a care sheet, but if you’re wanting to prepare yourself, I recommend Aqua-phor for the first couple of days and then a quality, un-scented lotion.
+I’ll give you a care sheet, but if you’re wanting to prepare yourself, I recommend Doctor Roger’s RESTORE for the first week (instead of Aqua-Phor).
+Then a quality, un-scented lotion.